agentrickard/domain/README.txt

   Char, 1 default 1
   Indicates that this domain is active and can be accessed by site users.

+The {domain_access} table is a mirror of the {node_access} table and stores information specific to Domain Access.
+Its structure is:

+  - nid
+  Integer, unsigned NOT NULL default '0,

+  - gid
+  Integer, unsigned NOT NULL default '0'

+  - realm
+  Varchar, 255 NOT NULL default ''

+  - grant_view
+  Integer, unsigned NOT NULL default '0',

+  - grant_update
+  Integer, unsigned NOT NULL default '0',

+  - grant_delete
+  Integer, unsigned NOT NULL default '0',

 ----
 6.4 API